for Cold Climate Housing and much more

 When all of that doesn't work, and especially if there are condensation problems on other windows in the house, then you need to exhaust more air out of the house, either through exhaust fans, or whole house air change systems.
 This will reduce the relative humidity in the house as a whole, something important on the Wet Coast of BC.
 Look up HRV in the Nuts & Bolts to get more details on ventilation systems.

-Keywords: Condensation, Bedroom, Windows, Ventilation
+Keywords: Condensation, Windows, Bedroom, Ventilation

 Article 1314